simplify23/simplify23.github.io/_pages/includes/pub.md

 <a href="https://github.com/simplify23/MRN">Code</a>
 <a href="https://arxiv.org/abs/2305.14758">PDF</a>
 <div>
-Our work are promoted by CVer <a href="https://mp.weixin.qq.com/s/XAQ-FSyLLLZ9O1kVNjZhUg">Link</a>
+Our work are promoted by <a href="https://mp.weixin.qq.com/s/XAQ-FSyLLLZ9O1kVNjZhUg">CVer</a>
+- **This is the first work that combines incremental learning with scene text.** Unlike other incremental learning scenarios, scene text exhibits unique characteristics, leading to the rehearsal-imbalance issue.
+To address this, we propose the Multiplexed Routing Network, which reduces reliance on the rehearsal set.
+Compared to existing state-of-the-art methods, our approach achieves accuracy improvements ranging from 10.3% to 27.4% across various settings.
 </div>
 </div>
 </div>